Oliver-Twist15/user_management_api/README.md

 ##  API Endpoints

 | Method | Endpoint         | Description         |
 |--------|------------------|---------------------|
 | POST   | `/register`      | Register a new user |
 | POST   | `/login`         | Login & get token   |
 | GET    | `/profile/{id}`  | Get user profile    |
 | PUT    | `/profile/{id}`  | Update user profile |

+---

+This `README.md` file includes all necessary details about the project, including setup instructions, API endpoints, and additional details like challenges and the license.
+You can simply copy this text into your `README.md` file and proceed with the project submission.